 You will not "Scan Out" during lunch or other breaks; only when the court has released you for that specific day.

 If you brought your own lunch, you may eat it in the Jury Lounge or at a table or bench outside the Courthouse.

 Laptops and cell phones are allowed within the Jury Lounge, and you may use them there.
 Please take them with you when you go to the Court.
 You will need to turn off your cell phone prior to entering the courtroom.

-Yes, as long as they are not currently in custody of Washington Department of Correction (DOC) or on DOC community custody.
+Yes, as long as they are not serving a sentence of total confinement under the jurisdiction of the Washington Department of Corrections.

 No. You need to ask to be excused if you have a complication.
 If you have a medical reason to be excused and are age 65 or older, you can make that request without needing to provide a doctor's note.